 The list of instructions about your estate forms part of your last will and will be used as the foundation for the executors of your estate when you pass on.
 The list of instructions will cover all of your assets and can be a complicated legal document, especially when it comes to estate taxes and money that may be due to the federal government by your heirs.
 Your estate planning takes care of all of that.

 How Does Estate Planning Start?

-Just because you have a will and think you’ve taken care of your assets doesn’t mean that your estate can avoid the process of probate.
+Just because you have a will and think you’ve taken care of your assets doesn’t mean that your estate can avoid the process of probate, or the process of verifying your will.
 When you die, your estate has to go through probate at a state level.
-If you own property, for example, in two states, you will face probate in each state that you hold assets in.
-Complicated and convoluted; while it might seem like a legal and financial nightmare, the laws are actually there to ensure that everyone (including the government and IRS) gets what is due to them.
+If you own real property, in two states, you will face probate in each state.
+While it might seem like a legal and financial nightmare, the laws are actually there to ensure that everyone (including the government and IRS) gets what is due to them.
 Using a professional to prepare your estate ensures that this happens.
-Probate is open to the public and can take anywhere from nine months to two years depending on the court system and how well you did your estate planning before your passing.
+Probate is open to the public and can take anywhere from few months to many years depending on the court system and how well you did your estate planning before your passing.

 A revocable living trust can help you avoid lengthy probate in your state.
 It provides for a set of instructions that you can change.
 It ensures your privacy and helps to ensure that your wishes are carried out exactly.
 Estate planning also helps to organize your financial affairs.
 Something as simple as having your title deeds, bank account details and copies of all investments held in your living trust can save your beneficiaries and loved ones do not have to try and find them after your passing.

 What Should Your Estate Planning Include?

 Keeping family harmony is another goal of life insurance.
 Assume that the business – or perhaps the family home – is going to one of four children.
 That’s a large asset and siblings may feel angry or shortchanged.
 Life insurance can help by making the division of assets more equitable.